 When comparing Visual Studio Code vs Jupyter, the Slant community recommends Visual Studio Code for most people.
-In the question“What are the best IDEs or editors for Python?”
-Visual Studio Code is ranked 4th while Jupyter is ranked 16th.
+In the question“What are the best Python IDEs or editors?”
+Visual Studio Code is ranked 4th while Jupyter is ranked 18th.
 The most important reason people chose Visual Studio Code is:

 Ranked in these QuestionsQuestion Ranking

 Visual Studio Code comes fairly complete out of the box, but there are many plugins available to extend its functionality.

 There is very solid TypeScript integration in Visual Studio Code.
 Both are developed by Microsoft and VSC itself is written in TypeScript.

 Pro Embedded Git control